v0lt13/EditorAttributesDocs/docs/source/Attributes/ButtonAttributes/button.rst

 .. image:: ../../Images/Button02.png

 .. note::
-	Collections, UnityEvents, serialized objects and ``out`` or ``ref`` parameters are not supported
+	Collections, UnityEvents, GameObject, serialized objects and ``out`` or ``ref`` parameters are not supported

-Due to how buttons are drawing, parameters are serialized trough a custom system into JSON files, those JSON files are saved in ``YourProjectRoot\ProjectSettings\EditorAttributes``, to not have the parameters save you can set the `serializeParameters` parameter to ``false``, this is reccomended to avoid unneccesary clutter when you have tons of objects in your scene that do not need the parameters to be saved.
+Due to how buttons are drawm, parameters are serialized trough a custom system into JSON files, those JSON files are saved in ``YourProjectRoot\ProjectSettings\EditorAttributes``, to not have the parameters save you can set the `serializeParameters` parameter to ``false``, this is reccomended to avoid unneccesary clutter when you have tons of objects in your scene that do not need the parameters to be saved.